275244143/vimmake/README.md

 go build "$VIM_FILEPATH"
 ```

-Ensure that `g:vimmake_mode["go"]` has been set to "quickfix" or "async" (vim 7.4.1829 or above) in your `.vimrc`, so that output can be captured in the quickfix window.
+Ensure that `g:vimmake_mode["go"]` has been set to "quickfix" or "async", so that output can be captured in the quickfix window.

 ### Setup keymap